10m+

 What is a digital estate plan and why should you have one?

-Twenty years ago, a digital estate plan would probably have been your email login details, scribbled on a piece of paper.
+20 years ago, a digital estate plan would probably have been your email login details scribbled on paper.

-However, with the advent of social media and the vast quantities of online content created every day, a person’s digital legacy can be a vast, eclectic mix of data and content.
+However, with the rise of social media and vast quantities of online content created daily, a person’s digital legacy can be an eclectic mix of data and content.

 Get financial advice